Azure/bicep-registry-modules/avm/res/app/job/README.md

   ]
   ```

-### Parameter: `enableTelemetry`

-Enable/Disable usage telemetry for module.

-- Required: No
-- Type: bool
-- Default: `True`

 ### Parameter: `eventTriggerConfig`

-Required if TriggerType is Event.
 Configuration of an event driven job.
+Required if `TriggerType` is `Event`.

 - Required: No
 - Type: object